Grind Consistency and Particle Size

 For espresso, we are talking about grinding coffee very fine, almost to the point where it could be considered a powder.
 When rubbed between the forefinger and thumb, the feeling of a pinch of espresso has been compared to that of powdered sugar.
 For our purposes, it isn’t necessary to get into the technical details about grind size, but it is clear that the ability to grind coffee very fine is fundamental to the making of espresso.

 For example, pre-ground coffee can work for brewing methods such as drip or French press, but when used for espresso an inability to adjust grind fineness can result in a range of unsatisfying outcomes.
-If the grind is too coarse (like fine sand) coffee will not tamp properly, and a poorly extracted shot will rush through in less than 25 seconds.
-If the grind is too fine, the machine might even choke, and no shot will be extracted.
+If the grind is too coarse (like rough sand) coffee will not tamp properly, and a poorly extracted shot will rush through in less than 25 seconds.
+If the grind is too fine (like powdered sugar), the machine might even choke, and no shot will be extracted.
 Or it’s possible that a dark and oily shot will be produced, but might take much more than 30 seconds.
 Choking a machine is not good for it, and excessive choking can be potentially damaging to your machine.
 Depending on the kind of coffee used in these situations, you can expect unpleasant flavors ranging from the extreme end of sour to a very bitter taste.

 Grind consistency and particle size impact other important variables, such as surface area and volume.
 It’s intuitively obvious that these variables will determine the way the water extracts flavor from the coffee.